jasonh-ynab/course-dbt/Projects/README-wk2-Project-JLH.md

 #### Question:
 What is our user repeat rate?
 ####    Answer:
 80% - It's a small set of ~124 total purchasers.
-I only had time to play with the SQL, but I'm interested in thinking about how I would surface this in a fact table...
+I only had time to play with the SQL, but I'm interested in thinking about how I would expose this in a fact table...

 ```
 select